 Call the Police

-If you have a smart phone or other camera available, take pictures after an accident to provide documentation of the scene and any damage that has occurred, including:
+If you have a smartphone or other cameras available, take pictures after a car accident to provide documentation of the scene and any damage that has occurred, including:

 - Vehicle damage.

 - The location of the crash.

 - Skid marks, if there are any.

 - Any other details from the scene that may be relevant.

 As soon as you can after a car accident with an uninsured driver in California, call your insurance company to notify them of the crash.
 Depending on your policy, you may have purchased uninsured motorist coverage, which provides you with extra protection in the event of a crash with an uninsured driver.
 Unlike some states, however, California law does not require drivers to carry this coverage, so you will need to check your policy details to find out if you are covered.

 Call a Lawyer

 Even if you do have uninsured motorist coverage through your own car insurance, it does not necessarily mean that your insurer will agree to cover your claims.
 The insurance company may try to minimize their payments to you or deny payment on your claim altogether.

 By getting help from an experienced personal injury lawyer before agreeing to settle your claim with the insurance company, you can make sure your interests are protected and improve your chances of receiving maximum compensation for the injuries, property damage, and other losses you have suffered as a result of the crash.